AuroraPrz18/HelpAndoApp/README.md

 * [ ] User can see a list of other user followers.
 * [ ] User can see a list of their followers and following users.
 * [ ] User can share publications outside the app to reach out to more people to help any specific project/person.
-* [X] User can chose a photo from galery and post it.
+* [X] User can chose a photo from gallery and post it.
 * [ ] User can define if its publications are in a private timeline or public timeline.
 * [ ] -> User should be able to find information about places that need help.
 This information should be obtained by a backend server that is fill by the users.
 * [ ] Suggested tasks are received by the admin.